Shih Tzu Anal Glands: What You Need to Know

 What are Anal Glands or Anal Sacs?

-These glands are located at the 4 and 8 o'clock position in the anal area, on either side of the rectum.
-These two small oval-shaped sacs on either side of the anus produce a foul-smelling fluid unique to each dog.
+These glands or sacs are located at the 4 and 8 o'clock position in the anal area, on either side of the rectum.
+These two tiny oval-shaped sacs on either side of the anus produce a foul-smelling fluid, often with a fishy smell but unique to each dog.
 The current thinking is that when dogs express this fluid, they mark their territory.
 It's also possible that dogs may involuntarily express their anal glands when they are stressed or fearful.

 Often referred to as scent glands in animals, the purpose of these little sacs is to allow a dog to mark his territory and identify other dogs by their odor.
 Each dog produces an excretion with a unique scent that identifies him and tells other dogs such things as your dog's sex, health, and approximate age.